kobiyoyo/RailsJWTToken/README.md

 ````ruby
 rails generate knock:token_controller user
 ````
 This generates a controller called user_token_controller.
-It inherits from Knock::AuthTokenController which comes with a create action that will create a JWT when a user successfully logs in.
-The generator also inserts a route in the routes.rb file: post 'user_token' => 'user_token#create' as an API endpoint for the client to call when logging in.
+It inherits from Knock::AuthTokenController which comes with a create action that will create a JWT when logged in.
+The generator also inserts a route in the routes.rb file: post 'user_token' => 'user_token#create' as an API endpoint for login.
 ### Now lets include Knock::Authenticable module in your ApplicationController
 ````ruby
 # app/controllers/application_controller.rb